Cutleast/SSE-Auto-Translator/doc/Instructions_en_US.md

 <img src="./imgs/dsd_output.png" />

 6. Install the Output folder as a mod (modlist position does not matter) so that the "SKSE" folder lands in the game's "Data" folder
+   - You can also change the Output folder under Settings > App Settings > Path for DSD Output.

 Now you're ready to play!